Biticalifi/RubiksFramework/README.md

 Commands:

-quit - Quit the program\n
+quit - Quit the program
 help - Show this list of commands help2 - Shows a second list of commands